 The Housing Authority of the City of Santa Barbara (HACSB) continues to monitor and follow the guidance provided by the State of California, the County of Santa Barbara’s Public Health Department, and the Center for Disease Control and Prevention (CDC) to address the impact of the potential spread of the coronavirus “COVID-19”.

 As a local provider of affordable housing HACSB serves a large percentage of populations at high risk for COVID-19, including elderly persons, persons with disabilities, and persons with underlying health conditions.

 Our top priority is the safety of our residents, staff, and communities we serve.
 As a local public agency, HACSB performs “essential governmental functions”, as such our agency staff will continue to be available via phone, email, and online portals.

 Because we anticipate a higher than normal call volume, we respectfully ask for your patience as we work on answering and returning all calls.
 We apologize for any inconvenience, and we thank you for your patience during this time.

-HA Owned Developments: All community rooms in Housing Authority owned developments will be closed until further notice.
-Laundry rooms will remain open at this time.
+HA Owned Developments: Community rooms in Housing Authority owned developments will be open but required to follow any Housing Authority COVID-19 protocols.
+Laundry rooms remain open.